Vector35/sigkit/README.md

 ![Signature Explorer](https://raw.githubusercontent.com/vector35/sigkit/master/images/explorer.png)

 Also included are [example scripts](https://github.com/Vector35/sigkit/tree/master/examples) which demonstrate batch processing and automatic creation of signature libraries for Ubuntu libc.
+You can also run the Signature Explorer GUI as a standalone app.

 ## Installation Instructions